Ed-Silver/CogentRoleplay-Core/getting_started_writing_with_latex.md

 \chapter{This is a chapter title} \label{ch:XX_this_is_a_chapter_title}
 \input{sections/part/this_is_the_file_path}
 ```
-Where `XX` is the chapter name abbreviated to two letters.
+Where `XX` is the part name abbreviated to two letters.

 Now just create a new .tex file at the right path, and it will appear in the final document.